 Is your child in the clear because he doesn’t have a fever?
 Or do those sniffles mean rest is best?
 These are questions all parents seem to face when trying to determine just how sick our kids are.
 So.
 When should you send them off – and when’s it best to keep them home?

 A doctor’s take

-Dr. Neena Bhargava of Willow Pediatrics in Macomb Township suggests that you keep kids home if they have a fever over 100 F, acute runny nose or coughing, and any vomiting or diarrhea.
+Dr. Neena Bhargava of McLaren Macomb Pediatrics suggests that you keep kids home if they have a fever over 100 F, acute runny nose or coughing, and any vomiting or diarrhea.
 Coughs can be signs of bronchitis or pneumonia, and fevers are often an indication of a viral infection.
 A tummy ache or the sniffles do not meet the criteria to keep them home – even if these symptoms are accompanied by a theatrical presentation of tears.

 Lots of fluids and plenty of rest, in most cases, seem to do the trick, but sometimes a trip to the doctor is necessary.
 Worsening symptoms, dehydration, rashes or sights of blood should require immediate attention from your pediatrician.
 It’s unnecessary (not to mention costly) to take your child to the doctor every time she develops a cough or cold and, with weak immune systems and germ-infested environments, it’s much easier for kids to get sick.

 “Typically, a child can have six to eight colds per year, on average,” Bhargava explains.
 If your child missed school for the duration of each illness, he or she would be absent a lot.

 If you decide to keep your child home from school, how long before she can return to school?
 Bhargava agrees with the general rule that children should go back to school 24 hours after their symptoms have subsided.